KevinWorkman/HappyCoding/blog/_posts/2020-09-26-my-quarantine.md

 *May 25: Chicago, brighter days are ahead*

 In Chicago, about 50% of people are wearing masks, and I have a suspicion that most of those people are tourists.
-Somebody explains that because winter in Chicago is quarantine anyway, when the weather got nicer, Chicago gave up.
+My Chicago friend explains that because winter in Chicago is quarantine anyway, when the weather got nicer, Chicago gave up.
 This is SO interesting to me.

 ![pandemic story](/blog/images/my-quarantine/2021-05-25-03.jpg)